 Frances supported projects in Washington, including the Women's Christian Temperance Movement's "Hope and Help Project," and helped establish the Washington Home for Friendless Colored Girls.

-Grover Cleveland's first term ended in 1889.
-He would not be reelected for a second term until 1893.
-In the interim, Frances gave birth to a daughter.
-She was pregnant again by the time her husband started his second term, and gave birth to the child in September of that year.
-During Cleveland's second term, Frances had a third daughter and two sons.
+Grover Cleveland's first term ended in 1889, and he would not take office for his second (noncontinuous) term until March 1893.
+In the interim, Frances gave birth to a daughter, Ruth (1891).
+She was pregnant again by the time her husband started his second term and gave birth to another daughter, Ester, in September 1893.
+During Cleveland's second term, the family welcomed a third daughter, Marion (1895), to the world.

 When Cleveland's second term ended in January 1897, the family moved to Princeton, New Jersey, and later that year Frances gave birth to the couple's first son, Richard.
 Francis, the couple's second son, was born in 1903, but, tragically, a year later, her 12-year-old daughter, Ruth, died of diphtheria.

 Grover Cleveland died on June 24, 1908.
 Frances remarried, to art history professor Thomas Jex Preston Jr., in February of 1913.
 In 1915, after moving to London, the couple became involved in the National Security League.
 During World War I, Frances became active in the Needlework Guild.
 She later served as national president of the organization from 1925 to 1940.